mzeis/MageSpawner/README.markdown

 ## Removing a test installation

 If you want to remove a test installation, call `./remove`.
-Again, the script will ask for your sudo password if you aren't root.
+Again, the script will ask for your sudo password if you didn't specify otherwise.

 This is how it looks on my VM:

+	user@server:/path/to/MageSpawner $ ./remove
 	Welcome to the Magento uninstall script.

 	Which shop do you want to uninstall?
-Provide only the subdomain part of the domains provided.
+Provide only the subdomain part of the domains provided. ce1800.magetests.vm
-    1700.magentoshops.vm
-    1702.magentoshops.vm
-    test.magentoshops.vm
+	ce1810.magetests.vm
-    Shop code: test
+	Shop code: ce1810

 	Deleting files...
-    [sudo] password for matthias:
 	Files deleted.

 	Deleting database...
 	Database deleted.

 	Shop was deleted successfully.
 Please delete vhost entries and host config as needed.

-If you know the shopcode, you also can call `./remove --mageshopcode [code]`, e.g. `./remove --mageshopcode test`.
+If you know the shopcode, you also can call `./remove --mageshopcode [code]`, e.g. `./remove --mageshopcode ce1810`.

 ## Changelog

+### v0.4.0
+* Added configuration variable LINUX_USE_SUDO for disabling sudo

 ### v0.3.5
 * Fixed version number in script